-- 1 In Job Submission > Queues, select the print connections to publish on the Fiery server - Publish Press Queue The standard Fiery server queue, where jobs are processed and printed in the order in which they are received. - Publish Hold Queue The storage area for printing jobs later from the job management tools. - 2 To allow jobs to be submitted using Fiery Hot Folders, select Job Submission then select the Fiery Hot Folders check box. - 3 Save your changes.
+- 1 In Job Submission > Queues, select the print connections to publish on the Fiery server - Publish Press Queue The standard Fiery server queue, where jobs are processed and printed in the order in which they are received. - Publish Hold Queue The storage area for printing jobs later from the job management tools. - Publish Font Queue Select this to download fonts.
+You must also disable PostScript Security (Security > PostScript Security). - 2 To allow jobs to be submitted using Fiery Hot Folders, select Job Submission then select the Fiery Hot Folders check box. - 3 Save your changes.